How to Care for Your Dog in Hot Weather to Keep Them Safe? [7 Tips]

 Never leave dogs alone in cars

-How to care for your dog in hot weather?
 Do not leave your dogs in a hot car

 Even when you park your car in the shade with the windows open, dogs are able to quickly become distressed and uncomfortable.
 Therefore, you should have a plan to ensure that your dog is not left alone in the car or any other enclosed space.

-Water takes up a large amount in both human and pet bodies, thus, it is essential to drink enough water especially in summer
+Water takes up a large amount in both human and pet bodies; thus, it is essential to drink enough water, especially in summer.

 Plan your walks